imath/bp-invitation/README.md

 BP Invitation
 =============

+**This BuddyPress plugin is no more maintained and is now archived**

 BP Invitation is a quick BuddyPress plugin to restrict registrations with an invitation code.

 You can set the invitation code in the WordPress backend from the BuddyPress settings menu / settings tab.